crystal-xz-huang/obsidian/cs3121/modules/04 Divide and Conquer/Counting the Number of Inversions.md

 ---
-categories:
+modules:
   - "[[Divide and Conquer]]"
 tags:
+  - topic/divide-and-conquer
+  - topic/merge-sort
   - examples
-  - topic/divide-and-conquer
-status: open
 ---

 # Counting the Number of Inversions